📄 InterBering Library – Media News, Articles, Studies & Historical Publications (1906–2025)

 Science fiction story and screenplay by Fyodor Soloview.
 Registered with the U.S. Copyright Office, April 8, 1996.

-In this original science-fiction thriller, Fyodor Soloview imagines a daring geopolitical scenario set at the end of the Cold War.
-The story unfolds around the idea that, during the 1980s, the Soviet Army secretly developed a plan to raise an artificial land bridge between Alaska and Chukotka by using a sequence of massive underground but non-nuclear explosions designed to push up the seabed of the Bering Strait.
-The operation, known only to a small group of military engineers, would have created a new isthmus—but at a catastrophic cost: the resulting tsunami would devastate America’s Pacific Coast and Japan, clearing the way for Soviet tanks to roll across newly formed land and reclaim Alaska.
+In this original science–fiction thriller, Fyodor Soloview imagines a daring geopolitical scenario set at the end of the Cold War.
+The story centers on a secret Soviet military plan from the 1980s to raise an artificial land bridge between Alaska and Chukotka using a series of massive, underground, non–nuclear explosions intended to lift the seabed of the Bering Strait and create a new isthmus—at the cost of an enormous tsunami that would devastate America’s Pacific Coast and Japan.

-Soloview’s screenplay, blending Cold War intrigue, science fiction, and environmental suspense, presents an early literary treatment of the Bering Strait connection theme that would later become central to his research and publications on transcontinental infrastructure projects.
+Soloview’s screenplay, blending Cold–War intrigue, science fiction, and environmental suspense, represents an early literary exploration of the Bering Strait connection theme—a subject that would later become central to his real–world research on transcontinental infrastructure and intercontinental rail development.

 • 1995